ConstantinDoebert/Project-3---RSI_simulation/README.md

 Methods for evaluating success and meaningfulness:<br/>
   * Backtesting with historical data.<br/>
   -> If it looks promissing: Evaluation and optimization.<br/>
-  * Realworld application with moderate funding.
+  * Realworld application with funding or paper trading.